Hariana Verás: White House interaction with Donald Trump

 On 27 June 2025, Hariana Verás participated in a White House press event during the signing of the Congo-Rwanda peace agreement between the Democratic Republic of the Congo and Rwanda.
-The event, held in the Oval Office, was attended by U.S. President Donald Trump, Vice President J. D. Vance, Secretary of State Marco Rubio, and the foreign ministers of both African nations, Thérèse Kayikwamba Wagner and Olivier Nduhungirehe.
+The event, held in the Oval Office, was attended by U.S. President Donald Trump, Vice President JD Vance, Secretary of State Marco Rubio, and the foreign ministers of both African nations, Thérèse Kayikwamba Wagner and Olivier Nduhungirehe.

 As the ceremony began, White House Press Secretary Karoline Leavitt invited Verás, whom she described as a "friend", to address the press and guests.
 Verás spoke about the significance of the accord and praised Trump's role in facilitating it, referencing her recent time interviewing people on the ground in eastern Congo.
 "I saw hope.
 They have hope now for a better day in Congo," she said, adding that President Félix Tshisekedi of the DRC wanted to nominate Trump for a Nobel Peace Prize.